AUTHOR'S VIDEOS ON YOUTUBE

 gospel is the Power of God.
 It was then and it is today.

-of being "born again" (John 3.3).
+"born again" (John 3.3).
 This refers to the supernatural

 regeneration of the dormant human spirit, literally reborn from above.